Video By: Ann Bickel

 The After School Arts Program (ASAP) was launched in January 2018 as an initiative of ArtsAltoona.
 The goal of this program is to integrate the arts into after school programming throughout Blair County, creating an environment which will build confidence and strengthen talents of area youth through the arts.

-We have established an extensive cohort of artists who are committed to giving at-risk, disengaged, and underprivileged youth the opportunity to not only appreciate the arts, but engage in creating something beautiful both with their hands and in their hearts.
+With the help of many local artists and volunteers, we are committed to giving at-risk, disengaged, and underprivileged youth the opportunity to not only appreciate the arts, but engage in creating something beautiful both with their hands and in their hearts.

 Research supports the claim that arts education will result in students who are more creative, innovative, and ready to meet the challenges of the 21st century economy.
-Arts-based instruction increases self-esteem and willingness to try new things.
-As students become more engaged in learning, their attitudes toward school, and toward themselves, improve.
+Arts-based instruction increases an individual’s sense of belonging and attachment to a community.
+Community art programs help introduce at-risk youth to new people and experiences, and encourages students to engage in social and creative activities while feeling part of a larger community.
+For disadvantaged youth in particular, learning about trust and developing interpersonal skills and friendships opens pathways to a vastly expanded life.

 If you would be interested in becoming an After School Program volunteer, please email us for more information: email@example.com.